Fixed Teeth or Bridges

 Dental Crowns are a tooth cap that is placed on the tooth to restore the shape, size, and appearance of the tooth.
 It also improves the strength of the tooth.
 If a major part of the tooth is missing, then the crown is the best solution for it.
 Crown can help the functioning of a tooth normally.

 When Is Dental Crown Needed?

-Dental crowns are used as caps for missing or fractured tooth to safeguard the life of your teeth.
+Dental crowns are used as caps for missing or fractured teeth to safeguard the life of your teeth.
 Dental Crowns are expected to:

-Shield or restore a tooth from a fracture because of accident
+- Shield or restore a tooth from a fracture because of an accident.

-Replace a tooth which is too large for a filling
+- Replace a tooth that is too large for a filling

-Cover the discoloured, distorted or bad shaped tooth
+- Cover the discolored, distorted or bad shaped tooth

-In addition, Dental Crown provides the strength, shape, size and help to improve the appearance of your tooth.
+In addition, the Dental Crown provides strength, shape, size and helps to improve the appearance of your tooth.
 If your dental specialist has advised you to get a crown and you are delaying the process then there are chances that you can harm your tooth to the extent that extraction is the final resort.